Neo-Assyrian Empire: Sargon II and Sennacherib

-Bel-ibni's tenure as Babylonian vassal ruler did not last long and he was continually opposed by Marduk-apla-iddina and another Chaldean warlord, Mushezib-Marduk, who hoped to seize power for themselves.
-In 700 BC, Sennacherib invaded Babylonia again and drove Marduk-apla-iddina and Mushezib-Marduk away.
+Bel-ibni's tenure as Babylonian vassal ruler did not last long, and he continually opposed by Marduk-apla-iddina and another Chaldean warlord, Mushezib-Marduk, who hoped to seize power for themselves.
+In 700 BC Sennacherib invaded Babylonia again and drove Marduk-apla-iddina and Mushezib-Marduk away.
 Needing a vassal ruler with stronger authority, he placed his eldest son, Ashur-nadin-shumi, on the throne of Babylon.
-For a few years, internal peace was restored and Sennacherib kept the army busy with a few minor campaigns.
-During this time, Sennacherib focused his attention mainly on building projects; between 699 and 695 BC he ambitiously rebuilt and renovated Nineveh, constructing among other works a new gigantic palace, the Southwest Palace, and a great 12 kilometer (7.5-mile) long and 25 meter (82 feet) tall wall.
-It is possible that a large park constructed near the Southwest Palace served as the inspiration for the later legendary Hanging Gardens of Babylon.
+For a few years, internal peace was restored, and Sennacherib kept the army busy with a few minor campaigns.
+During this time, Sennacherib focused his attention mainly on building projects; between 699 and 695 BC he ambitiously renovated Nineveh, constructing among other works the Southwest Palace and a 12 kilometer (7.5-mile) long and 25 meter (82 feet) tall wall.
+It is possible that a large park constructed near the Southwest Palace served as the inspiration for the Hanging Gardens of Babylon.
 Sennacherib's choice of making Nineveh capital probably resulted not only from him having long lived in the city as crown prince, but also because of its ideal location, being an important point in the established road and trade systems and also located close to an important ford across the Tigris river.

-In 694 BC, Sennacherib invaded Elam, with the explicit goal to root out Marduk-apla-iddina and his supporters.
+In 694 BC Sennacherib invaded Elam, with the explicit goal to root out Marduk-apla-iddina and his supporters.
 Sennacherib sailed across the Persian Gulf with a fleet built by Phoenician and Greek shipwrights and captured and sacked countless Elamite cities.
 He never got his revenge on Marduk-apla-iddina, who died of natural causes before the Assyrian army landed, and the campaign instead significantly escalated the conflict with the anti-Assyrian faction in Babylonia and with the Elamites.
 The Elamite king Hallushu-Inshushinak took revenge on Sennacherib by marching on Babylonia while the Assyrians were busy in his lands.
-During this campaign, Ashur-nadin-shumi was captured through some means and taken to Elam, where he was probably executed.
+During this campaign, Ashur-nadin-shumi was captured and taken to Elam, where he was probably executed.
 In his place, the Elamites and Babylonians crowned the Babylonian noble Nergal-ushezib as king of Babylon.
 Though Senacherib just a few months later defeated and captured Nergal-ushezib in battle, the war dragged on as the Chaldean warlord Mushezib-Marduk took control of Babylon late in 693 BC and assembled a large coalition of Chaldeans, Arameans, Arabs and Elamites to resist Assyrian retribution.
 After a series of battles, Sennacherib finally recaptured Babylon in 689 BC.
-Mushezib-Marduk was captured and Babylon was destroyed nearly completely in an effort to eradicate Babylonian political identity.
+Mushezib-Marduk was captured and Babylon was destroyed in an effort to eradicate Babylonian political identity.